ember-learn/ember-blog/content/ember-released-4-3.md

 Some more previously-deprecated APIs were slated for removal in the `4.x` series, and have [now been removed](https://github.com/emberjs/data/pull/7861):

-- evented
+- Evented.
-- lifecycle events like `didCreate`
+- Lifecycle events like `didCreate`.
-- default adapter - adapter type must be specified now
+- Default adapter.
+Adapter type must be specified now.
-- test registrations
+- Test registrations.
-- `belongs-to-push` of record
+- `belongs-to-push` of record.
-- `mismatched-inverse`
+- `mismatched-inverse`.

 For more details on changes in Ember Data 4.3, please review the [Ember Data 4.3.0 commits](https://github.com/emberjs/data/compare/v4.2.0...v4.3.0).